Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Basic concepts of the present model versus standard model

 It could be also mentioned that the Copenhagen interpretation (philosophy) of the de Broglie wave using the pure mathematical object (probability) did not solve really the problem of physical interpretation of quantum mechanics.
-In any physical interpretation, the probability or the wave of probability would be rather a pure mathematical object than a real physical matter.
-Unfortunately, both the Schr{\"o}dinger interpretation of the de Broglie wave using arguments of classical wave-theories and the Einstein determinism of classical physics over the Copenhagen probabilistic quantum physics have been rejected by the physical community.
-Note in this connection that the Klein-Gordon-Fock and Dirac relativistic equations in the modern generally-accepted interpretation describe the global infinite fields of particles, while they have been originally formulated and interpreted by the authors as a single-particle equations analogous to the Schr{\"o}dinger equation.
+In any physical interpretation, the probability or the wave of probability would be rather a pure mathematical (non-material) object than a real material substance.
+Unfortunately, up to now, both the {\it{Schr{\"o}dinger interpretation}} of the de Broglie wave using arguments of classical theories of real material waves and the {\it{Einstein determinism}} of classical physics over the Copenhagen probabilistic quantum physics are rejected in principle by the scientific community. {\it{It could be also noted that the Klein-Gordon-Fock and Dirac relativistic equations in the modern generally-accepted interpretation describe the global infinite fields of particles, while they have been originally formulated and interpreted by the authors as single-particle equations analogous to the Schr{\"o}dinger equation}}.
 In SM, up to now, it is not completely clear how to interpret physically the field (wave) of operators.
-Naturally, an operator is rather a pure mathematical object than a real physical matter.
+In any interpretation, an operator should be considered rather as a pure mathematical object than a real physical matter.
 For more details of the above-mentioned methodological and philosophical problems, see Part I.